grantcolley/blazor-solution-setup/README.md

 6.3.
 Remove all default installed nuget packages and add the package `Microsoft.AspNetCore.Components.Web`

 6.4.
-Convert the project to a Razor Class Library (RCL) by double-clicking the project and setting the `Project Sdk`.
+Convert the project to a **Razor Class Library (RCL)** by double-clicking the project and setting the `Project Sdk` to `Microsoft.NET.Sdk.Razor`.
 The project file should look like this:

 ```C#
 <Project Sdk="Microsoft.NET.Sdk.Razor">